 What leadership qualities support improving nonprofit's impact through effective use of technology?
-As co-facilitator of the Impact Leadership Track of NTEN’s Leading Change Summit in San Francisco next week, I have been reflecting on those leadership qualities and here are some I have found to be vital.
+I was co-facilitator of the Impact Leadership Track of NTEN’s Leading Change Summit in San Francisco in 2014, so I reflected on those leadership qualities and here are four I have found to be vital to impact.

 I have witnessed some amazing demonstrations of leadership from nonprofit colleagues when it comes to technology.
 For many nonprofit organizations, technology remains on the back burner, something only dealt with when it is absolutely necessary.
 Other organizations have taken the reigns of technology and harnessed it for the good of the organization, its mission and its impact - thanks to effective leaders.